 - Cut the dough into 4 equal pieces.
 Roll each one, one at a time, on a clean work surface* into a rope about the thickness of your thumb.
 Using a sharp knife cut 1/2-inch thick slices from the rope of dough. ( *I roll my gnocchi out on a large piece of parchment paper)

-- Next, roll each piece against the tines of a fork--this creates the characteristic grooves and help the sauce cling to gnocchi.
+- Next, roll each piece against the tines of a fork—this creates the characteristic grooves that help the sauce cling to gnocchi.
 To cook them, drop your gnocchi into simmering (not boiling) water--no more than about 20 at a time.
 They are done when they bob to the surface.

 - Remove the gnocchi with a skimmer and place on a clean towel.

 Since writing this hub I have discovered a new method of forming gnocchi.
 It's much faster than the pat, roll, and cut method described above.